Breee/authicuno/README.md

 CORE_DB_PASSWORD = os.getenv("CORE_DB_PASSWORD", "bestpw")
 # The port of the DB-server
 CORE_DB_PORT = os.getenv("CORE_DB_PORT", 3306)
-# The name of the DB in which we store polls
+# The name of the DB in which we store  core settings
 CORE_DB_NAME = os.getenv("CORE_DB_NAME", "authicuno_db")
 # The dialect of the database-server
 CORE_DB_DIALECT =  os.getenv("CORE_DB_DIALECT", "mysql")